Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/employment-training-information/content.md

 #### What:
 - Free, self-paced digital skills training program
-- Focus and enhance employability for people with disabilities or employment barriers
+- Focus and enhancing digital skills and employability for people with disabilities or employment barriers

 ##### Key Features:
 - Learn digital skills
+- Help with assistive technology and accessibility feature
 - Earn Microsoft certifications
 - Build confidence for tech-enabled workforce participation
 - Offers learning pathways from beginner to advanced levels
 - Includes job development support and virtual mentorships
 - No diagnosis disclosure is required
 #### Who:
-16+ years of age
+Open to all ages*
+ \* depending on program offering
 #### When:
 Days of the week and times: Virtual program – everyday